learn-co-curriculum/phase-1-intro-to-communicating-with-the-server/README.md

 In coming lessons, we'll learn more about how the web works and how to use the AJAX technique.
-We'll cover concepts like `fetch`, `JSON`, and `asynchronous javascript` in greater detail, so don't worry if you're don't feel familiar with those concepts at this point!
+We'll cover concepts like `fetch`, `JSON`, and `asynchronous javascript` in greater detail, so don't worry if you don't feel familiar with those concepts at this point!
 By the end of this module, you'll be able to identify and describe each of those terms and implement them in your code.